Sexual Perversity in Chicago

 Danny: Right.

 Bernie: Opens it up....
 It's full of gasoline.
-So she splashes the mother all over the walls, whips a fuckin' Zippo out of the flak suit and, Whoosh, the whole room is in flames.
+So she splashes the mother all over the walls, whips a fuckin' Zippo out of the flak suit and Whoosh, the whole room is in flames.
 So the whole fuckin' joint is going up in smoke, the telephone is going "Rat-tat-tat," the broad jumps back on the bed and yells, "Now, give it to me now, for the love of Christ!"
-(Pause) So I look at the broad ... and I figure ... luck this nonsense.
+(Pause) So I look at the broad ... and I figure ... fuck this nonsense.
 I grab my clothes, I peel a sawbuck off my wad, as I make the door, I fling it at her.
 "For cab fare," I yell.
 She doesn't hear nothing.
 One, two, six, I'm in the hall.
 Struggling into my shorts and hustling for the elevator.
-Whole fucking hall is lull of smoke; above the flames I just make out my broad--she's singing, "Off we go into the wild blue yonder"--and the elevator arrives, and the whole fucking hall is full of firemen.
+Whole fucking hall is full of smoke; above the flames I just make out my broad-- she's singing, "Off we go into the wild blue yonder"-- and the elevator arrives, and the whole fucking hall is full of firemen.
 (Pause) Those fucking firemen make out like bandits.
 (Pause)

 Danny: Nobody does it normally anymore.